-Please note, however, that this report also contains other supplementary information in addition to the basic financial statements themselves.
+This report also contains other supplementary information in addition to the basic financial statements themselves.

 The Statement of Trust Net Assets is a snapshot of account balances at year-end.
 It indicates the assets available for future payments to retirees and any current liabilities that are owed at this time.